THE ATOMIC PRINCIPLE

 More dust is the sandcastle life we construct to house and maintain our contrived sense of purpose.
 A home of sand.
 A family of sand.
 Love and meaning…all sand.
 Just look at the deep past where everything is dust and even what is not dust will soon become dust.
 Dust to dust after all.
 But never mind being dust.
 Life is still worth living.
 Just do not expect anything more than dust in the end.
 Dust to dust, you know.
 I will live now like animated dust; joyful and grateful that I merely am, happy to be alive, expecting nothing more, knowing soon there will be—I will be—so much less.
 Dust to dust, at last.

-Sometimes I will hold a fistful of sand or gravel from the desert and remember that I am desert also.
+Sometimes, I will hold a fistful of sand or gravel from the desert and remember that I am desert too.
 Even my mind and my best thoughts and my love and all emotions and memories are atomic at their core; just atoms spinning and collected and electric and full of thought and love and emotion.
 I’ve no reason to believe there is any deeper or greater core to who I am.
 There is no ghost in my machine, no soul behind my thoughtful eyes, just sand and dust and gravel and atoms, all the way back.

 My slower footsteps may not delay the orbit of the sun